" I haven't been

 lampposts out on the street.
 This was

-probably one of the few buildings in all of We did have
+probably one of the few buildings in all of Manaus that had electric lighting so it must

 the unique opportunity to experience a performance in the theater.
 It happened that on our last night there was